 TECHNICAL RIDER Sound For DJs: Instructions for DJs Or Sound Tech

-Provide these instructions to any DJ or volunteer sound tech who is expected to supply the sound system for the event:
+Provide these instructions to any DJ or volunteer sound tech who is expected to supply the sound system for the hypnosis show:

-All Hypnotists needs the main speakers placed on the sides and at the front edge of the stage, 28 feet apart from each other – similar to the way a band would place the speakers: This way the sound is coming from the entire stage area and the Hypnotist and the volunteers can be between the speakers without causing microphone feed-back.
+All stage hypnotists needs the main speakers placed on the sides and at the front edge of the stage, 28 feet apart from each other – similar to the way a band would place the speakers: This way the sound is coming from the entire stage area and the stage hypnotist and volunteers can be between the speakers without causing microphone feed-back.

-Hypnotists requires at least one stage monitor to fill the stage with a separate sound than the sound coming from the main speakers.
-It is important that the hypnotist be able to adjust the monitor volume independently (when possible) of the main speakers.
+Stage hypnotists require at least one stage monitor to fill the stage with a separate sound than the sound coming from the main speakers.
+It is important that the stage hypnotist be able to adjust the monitor volume independently (when possible) of the main speakers.
 The monitor serves to fill the stage with sound other than the sound bouncing off the wall to the rear of the theater.
-The Hypnotist and the volunteers get a sound mix first hand, not second hand.
+The stage hypnotist and the volunteers get a sound mix first hand, not second hand.

-General stage lighting with white light that can be dimmed as well as the house lights., is idea, but most lighting configurations are workable.
+General stage lighting with white light that can be dimmed as well as the house lights, is ideal, but most lighting configurations are workable.

 Technician to make color wash transitions where possible

-Someone will be needed who can meet the hypnotist during set-up to answer any technical questions.
+Someone will be needed who can meet the stage hypnotist during set-up to answer any technical questions.

-THE SOUND IS THE MOST IMPORTANT ASPECT OF A GOOD SHOW.
+THE SOUND IS THE MOST IMPORTANT ASPECT OF A GOOD HYPNOSIS SHOW.

-Dressing room convenient to the performance area with bathroom facilities.
-2. Ice Water
+Dressing room convenient to the performance area with bathroom facilities and ice water for the state hypnotist.